Gastric lavage: Indications

 Gastric lavage is used infrequently in modern poisoning treatment.
 Some authorities have actually suggested that it not be used routinely, if ever, in poisoning situations.
 Lavage should only be considered if the amount of poison ingested is potentially life-threatening and the procedure can be performed within 60 minutes of ingestion.
 Lavage is also the initial treatment for duodenal atresia in newborns, a condition where the small intestine is closed distal to the stomach, causing food and fluid to accumulate in the stomach.
 When the body temperature rises above 40 °C, gastric lavage with iced saline also can be an aggressive cooling measure in a medical emergency.

 Contraindications

 Lavage is contraindicated when patients have a compromised, unprotected airway and in patients at risk of gastrointestinal hemorrhage or perforation.
 Relative contraindications include when the poisoning is due to a corrosive substance (strong acids or strong bases), hydrocarbons, or for poisons that have an effective antidote.
-It is also contraindicated in case of aluminum phosphide poisoning.